Bellorocks/Bellorocks/README.md

 <div align="center">

-# I am currently unsupervised.
+# I'm Lollo🌷, and I'm currently unsupervised. 👺👺👺

 *Operating somewhere in Milan.
 It is 2026, and I still do not understand how umbrellas work in the wind.*

 <br>

-> *"He is completely harmless, but mostly confused."* > — Someone, probably.
+ *"He is completely harmless, but mostly confused."* > — Someone, probably.

 <br>
 </div>